 The Aga Khan wasn’t the only Muslim leader who had met with Hitler.
 In November of 1941, after the war had been raging on for two years, Hitler met with the leader of the Palestinian people, the Grand Mufti of Jerusalem, Haj Amin al-Husseini.
 The Mufti very much wanted to assist in the effort to wage war against the Jews (6).
 When he met with Hitler, the two devised a plan for what would happen if Germany were to win the war.
 The Führer laid out his next steps for the war, speaking openly about what needed to happen before he would publicly declare the Mufti as his ally.

 First, Hitler was planning on destroying the Judeo-Communist empire in Europe.
 Next, he wanted German forces to reach the southern exit from Caucasia.
-Once those conditions were met, his next goal would be to focus on the Jews in Palestine.
-They both agreed that that would be the correct time to publicly declare the Mufti the leader for that part of the plan, which of course never materialized.
-The Mufti did however have an impact on Nazi Germany’s “Arabic language propaganda” aimed at North Africa and the Middle East during World War II (7).
+Once those conditions were met, one of his next goals would be to declare the Mufti the leader for addressing the “Jewish Question” in Palestine.
+The Mufti did have an impact on Nazi Germany’s “Arabic language propaganda” aimed at North Africa and the Middle East during World War II (7).
 He also had a special relationship with the Aga Khan, given his support for the All-India Muslim League (8).

 Known simply as the Muslim League, the All-India Muslim League was a political party in British India that was founded in 1906 partly by the Aga Khan, who also became its first president (9).
 The Muslim League strongly advocated for the establishment of a Muslim nation-state in India.
 This successfully led to the partition of British India in 1947 and the creation of Pakistan, the only country in the world to have been created completely in the name of Islam (10).
 This move was resisted not only by the British themselves, but also by Mahatma Gandhi.
 Gandhi was bewildered by the prospect of dividing India and he repeatedly insisted that India’s Muslims and Hindus could co-exist (11).
 However, once it seemed impossible to avoid a partition, he famously fasted and visited conflicting areas, attempting to make the process peaceful (12).
 The main point here is that while the Aga Khan was pushing for united nations as president of the League of Nations, he was also pushing for dividing a nation with the Muslim League.